Cogmasters/concord/docs/INTERNALS.md

 certain things.
 This section aims to assist you with understanding each of the major folders and files.

-## Concord Specs
+## Gencodecs

 Wrapping an API object in C can quickly get overwhelming and repetitive, considering one have to address many things modern languages would take for granted, such as the encoding or decoding of an object with JSON.
-For this purpose we created our own specs for wrapping and generating API objects.
+For this purpose we created our own tool for wrapping and generating API objects.

-- `specs/`: This is the folder we write our specs for code-generation, it contains multiple JSON templates that are parsed by `specs/main.c`.
-To generate code from scratch simply run `make specs_gen`, the code will be placed inside of `src/specs-code/`.
+- `gencodecs/`: This is the folder we write our definitions for code-generation, it contains gencodecs macros that are fed to `gencodecs/Makefile`.
+To generate code from scratch simply run `make gencodecs`, the code will be located at `gencodecs/discord-codecs.h` and `gencodecs/discord-codecs.c`.

 ## Examples